HomeDev GuideRecipesAPI Reference

 Dev Guide

-Work with Experience
+Work with Experiences

 Create an experience content type

-To create an experience, set the baseType to '_experience':
+To create an experience, set the baseType to '_experience'.

-import { contentType, Infer } from '@optimizely/cms-sdk';
+import { contentType, ContentProps } from "@optimizely/cms-sdk";

-import { HeroContentType } from './Hero';
+import { HeroContentType } from "./Hero";

-import { BannerContentType } from './Banner';
+import { BannerContentType } from "./Banner";

 export const AboutExperienceContentType = contentType({

-key: 'AboutExperience',
+key: "AboutExperience",

-baseType: '_experience',
+baseType: "_experience",

 properties: {